 | Community clinics | Various | Referral & coordination with practitioners | Integrated care, trust and safety |

-Respect local protocols when seeking guidance.
-Practices and customs vary by culture and nation, and consent, permission, and community leadership matter.
+Respect local protocols when seeking guidance: practices and customs vary by nation, and informed consent, permission, and community leadership are essential.
+Where possible, consult community-controlled health services or recognised cultural authorities to identify appropriate practitioners and to confirm how services work together safely.

 Core principles of traditional healing: balance, connection, and harmony with land

 For many people, the land is not just place—it is a partner that guides health and practice.
-Country is treated as a living system.
-People belong to land as much as land belongs to them.
+In many Aboriginal and Torres Strait Islander worldviews, Country is treated as a living system: seasons, water, story, and law shape daily life and wellbeing.
+People’s responsibilities to land and community are central to how health is understood and practiced.

 Country as a living system